 User and Activists Groups, Self Help, Recovery

 Comprehensive and up-to-date directory of solicitors in the UK.
 Fully searchable.

 DS Daily is Drugscope run bulletin service providing a round-up of drug news stories from the UK and around the world; a welcome replacement for the now defunct Daily Dose.

 The website for Drink and Drug News magazine where the back issues can be viewed.
 Also here, the Drink and Drug News site which includes, forum, home pages and other goodies.

 Black Poppy Magazine

 The Health and Lifestyle magazine for the class A drug user.
 Contains articles for and by users.
 Essential material on Harm Reduction, Prison life, Tips for Working Girls, Vein Care, Hep C, HIV, and other diseases that impact users.

 Narcotics Anonymous UK

 Our purpose is to help individuals seeking abstinence from addictive behaviours to gain independence, achieve recovery and lead meaningful and satisfying lives.
-The approach is secular and science based; using motivational, behavioral and cognitive methods.
-We view substance/activity dependence as a dysfunctional habit, while recognising that it is possible that certain people have a predisposition towards addictive behaviour.
+The approach is secular and science-based; using motivational, behavioural and cognitive methods.
+We view substance/activity dependence as a dysfunctional habit while recognising that it is possible that certain people have a predisposition towards addictive behaviour.